All State Offices will be closed on Monday, January 19, 2026 for Martin Luther King Jr. Day.

 -Minimum Bankroll .xls

-15. Table Games Equipment .doc .pdf .xls
+15. Table Games Equipment .doc.pdf .xls

 Notification Requirements .pdf

-Variance Request Forms .doc
+Variance Request Forms *updated 2-4-2025 .doc

 Standard Stat Reports .xls